Ye-Buehler/Molecular_Framework_Model/README.md

 Thank you for your interest in this repo complementing the "[Molecular Framework Analysis of the Drug-like Chemical Space](https:)" publication.

 ## Requirements
+### You have installed anaconda or miniconda with python 3.6 - 3.9
 ### Install conda environment

 The requirements for the environment are given in the framework.yml file: